ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 ## Model Selection & Performance (Aligning with Business Priority)

-Given ShopBoys' primary objective to **maximize the identification of potential purchasers (high Recall)**, we evaluated our tuned models with this goal in mind.
+Given SB's primary objective to **maximize the identification of potential purchasers (high Recall)**, we evaluated our tuned models with this goal in mind.
 Both LightGBM and Random Forest performed well, but showed different trade-offs between correctly identifying positives (Recall) and avoiding false alarms (Precision).

 After comparing the tuned models on the unseen test set, the **Tuned LightGBM** model was selected because it achieved a higher **Recall (0.63)** for the 'Purchase' class compared to the Tuned Random Forest (0.55).
 This means it is more effective at capturing a larger percentage of the sessions that actually result in a purchase, aligning directly with the business need to identify *more* potential buyers.